m-language/m/docs/tutorial/functions.rst

 .. code-block:: lisp

-    ;; This has the same effect as the example above since addition is curried.
+    ;; This has the same effect as the example above due to currying.
     (+ (nat 1))

 Multi-Argument Functions
 ========================

-As you might have guessed, multi-argument functions in M are actually just syntax sugar for curried functions.
-Likewise, multi-argument application is just repeated application of a single argument.
+Multi-argument functions in M are actually just syntax sugar for curried functions.
+Likewise, multi-argument application is just repeated application of single arguments.

 .. code-block:: lisp